Coping Strategies for Social Anxiety

 Subscriber numbers generate contributions that support scholarships for workshops.

 The distinction between social anxiety disorder and social anxiety is a matter of severity; reference to one includes the other.
-The recovery tools and techniques provided apply to most emotional malfunctions, including depression, substance abuse, ADHD, PTSD, generalized anxiety, and self-esteem and motivation issues.
+The recovery tools and techniques provided apply to comorbid emotional malfunctions including depression, substance abuse, generalized anxiety, and issues of self-esteem and motivation.
 These malfunctions originate homogeneously, their trajectories differentiated by environment, experience, and the diversity of human thought and behavior.

 “Dr. Mullen is doing impressive work helping the world.
 He is the pioneer of proactive neuroplasticity utilizing DRNI – deliberate, repetitive, neural information.” – WeVoice (Madrid, Málaga)